cambridge-cares/CitiesKG/CEA_AGENT/README.md

 The query endpoint accepts the following request parameters:
 - ```iris```: array of cityobject IRIs
-- ```ceaEndpoint```: (optional) endpoint to where the triples instantiated by the CEA agent is stored; if not specified, agent will attempt to query TheWorldAvatar Blazegraph for the CEA triples
+- ```ceaEndpoint```: (optional) endpoint to where the triples instantiated by the CEA agent are stored; if not specified, agent will attempt to query TheWorldAvatar Blazegraph for the CEA triples

 The agent will retrieve the energy profile information calculated by the CEA for the cityobject IRIs provided in ```iris```